Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 Federal Detention Center Escape

 While waiting for trial at a Federal Detention Center in Georgia, Abagnale was mistaken for an undercover prison inspector.
 A friend of his outside the prison acted as his fiancee and a journalist.
-She identified Abagnale as an undercover prison inspector and gave the prison administration a business card identifying him as an Inspector Dunlap.
+She identified Abagnale as an undercover prison inspector and gave the prison administration a business card identifying him as Inspector Dunlap.
 This resulted in Abagnale getting the best possible inmate privileges as well as better food and more.
-Abagnale's confirmed with prison administration he was a prison inspector.
+Abagnale's confirmed with the prison administration that he was a prison inspector.
 He told them it was important he speak with the FBI.
 Abagnale talked an FBI agent into coming to get him at the prison.
-Once out of the prison, Abagnale's friend picked him up and took him to local Greyhound station before the FBI agent arrived.
+Once out of the prison, Abagnale's friend picked him up and took him to the local Greyhound station before the FBI agent arrived.
 He made his way to Washington D.C. but was eventually captured trying once again to get a flight to Brazil.

 Abagnale was sentenced to serve twelve years at a Federal Correctional Institution in Virginia.
 In 1974, he had served over four years and was offered a chance to be released.
 The United States federal government offered to let him go free if he helped them investigate fraud crimes done by international scam artists.
 Abagnale only had to sign in once a week.
 He accepted the government's offer.

 After his release, Abagnale was on various television shows, including the quiz show To Tell the Truth.
 He was also on The Tonight Show three times.
 Abagnale was a regular guest on the British television series, The Secret Cabaret.

 Abagnale wrote a book in 1980 called Catch Me If You Can.
 Development for a movie started in 1980, but the project wasn’t active until 1997.
 This was when the film rights for the book were sold to DreamWorks.